radews/1tp/5/readme.md

 ## Main functionalities

-1. relational database based on SQL language
+1. Be impolite
-1. front-end created in JavaScript and CSS technologies
+1. Be inefficient
-1. back-end executed in PHP language and auxiliary scripts
+1. Have a plan to spare anyone it meets

 The above functionalities were tested and are working according to their roles.